rgb-protocol/RGB-Documentation/rgb-over-lightning-network/lightning-network-compatibility.md

 <figure><img src="../.gitbook/assets/ln-comp6.png" alt=""><figcaption><p><strong>HTLC transaction involving RGB state transition.</strong></p></figcaption></figure>

 The above example only contains one HTLC output, but more can be added as needed for all the pending routed payments, and for each new HTLC output there will be a new corresponding RGB allocation in the state transition.

+Every HTLC output needs a bitcoin amount above dust that ensures, in case the channel is force-closed while the payment is in flight, the legitimate owner will be able to spend it and claim the corresponding assets.
+This means that, in practice, every RGB payment on lightning also needs to transfer some satoshis as well.